During a career pathway review, SREB staff, teams of educators,

-reviews of classroom plans and assessments.
+reviews classroom plans and assessments.

-Perkins V requirements.
+needs assessments and meet Perkins V requirements.

 SREB’s career pathway reviews help states, districts or schools

-understand whether their pathways and CTE programs:
+understand whether their career pathways and CTE programs:

-- are aligned with labor market needs
+- align with labor market needs

-- prepare CTE students for postsecondary programs
+- prepare students for postsecondary programs

 - offer challenging, non-duplicative sequences of career